Map of New Jersey highlighting Salem County in red.

 • Population: ~6,000

-• Schools: Fairfield Twp School, Cumberland Regional HS
+• Schools: Fairfield Township School (K–8); Cumberland Regional High School

 Map of New Jersey with the word Fairfield written across it and a red star marking a location in the southwestern part of the state.